AbeerVaishnav13/CG-lab-programs/README.md

 # CG-lab-programs
-This is a repo for all my Computer Graphics lab programs that I did during my 7th semester. :)
+This is a repo for all my Computer Graphics lab programs that I did during my 7th semester.
+All programs are written using native openGL libraries.